SCalwas/DoctorFill/README.md

 Your function can perform any exploratory and surgical operations it desires.
 If it changes the file's contents, it should return True, otherwise False.
-If the file is changed, Doctor Fill commits the modified file back to the repo.
-Afterward, don't forget to pull the modified file(s) to your local repo.
+If the file is changed, Doctor Fill will commit the modified file back to the repo.
+Don't forget to pull the modified file(s) to your local repo afterward.

-## One-time setup
+## One-time Doctor Fill setup

+The DoctorFill GithHub App is already installed on the SCalwas/github_app_poc repo.
+No further setup of the GitHub App needs to occur.

 Before running the Doctor Fill web application for the first time, perform the following one-time setup operations.

 * Clone the SCalwas/DoctorFill repository.
-* From Amazon Docs, copy the necessary shared files.
-Store them in the DoctorFile repo directory.
-The .gitignore file will not add them to the repository.
+* From Amazon WorkDocs, copy the required shared files (github_app_credentials and doctorfill.2018-11-21.private-key.pem).
+Store them in the DoctorFill repo directory.
-* Install Node.js
-* Install the smee client that is run for every session.
+The .gitignore file will prevent them from ever being added to the repository.
+* Install Node.js.
+This is required only to get the npm package manager.
+* Install the intermediary smee client by running the command shown below.
+The installed app must be run at the start of every session as described in an earlier section.
+Note: The following command only installs the client.
+To run the client, execute the command described earlier.
 ```
 npm install --global smee-client
 ```
-* Install Python 3
+* Install Python 3.
+* If you use Python virtual environments (recommended), create one for the Doctor Fill directory and activate it before installing the library dependencies in the next step.
-* Run pip to install Doctor Fill library dependencies.
+* Use pip to install the Doctor Fill library dependencies.
+The appropriate command line is shown below.
 ```
 pip install -r requirements.txt
 ```

+To verify that everything is set up correctly, run the intermediary smee client as described in an earlier section.
+Then run the Doctor Fill app.py from a command line or IDE/debugger.
+The web app should perform its initialization and then begin waiting for notifications from GitHub.
+As Doctor Fill proceeds, it sends informational messages to the console.

+When Doctor Fill is waiting for notifications, go to the SCalwas/github_app_poc repo and create a new issue.
+Use any issue name and description.
+After the issue is created, Doctor Fill automatically adds the "enhancement" label to it.
+If the label appears shortly after creating the issue, the dev environment is working correctly.